+- Acceptance Criteria The conditions that must be met for systems or equipment to meet defined outcomes. - Commissioning (Cx) Building commissioning as required in this code is a quality assurance process that begins during design and continues to occupancy.
+Commissioning verifies that the new building and its systems are planned, designed, installed, tested, operated and maintained as the owner intended, and the building staff are prepared to operate and maintain its systems and equipment.

+- Commissioning Coordinator The person who plans, schedules and coordinates the commissioning team to implement the commissioning process.
+This can be either a third-party commissioning provider or an experienced member of the design team or owner's staff. - Commissioning Team The people designated to provide insight and carry out tasks necessary for commissioning.
+Team members may include the commissioning coordinator, owner, owner's representative, building staff, design professionals, contractors, manufacturer's representatives, and testing specialists. - Complex Mechanical Systems Mechanical Systems that includes - 1. fan systems each serving multiple thermostatically controlled zones; or - 2. built-up air handler systems (non-unitary or non-packaged HVAC equipment); or - 3. hydronic or steam heating systems; or - 4. hydronic cooling systems.
+Complex mechanical systems are NOT the following: - a. unitary or packaged equipment listed in Tables 110.2-A, 110.2-B, 110.2-C, and or 110.2-E that each serves one zone, or - b. two-pipe, heating only systems serving one or more zones.

+NOTE: Mechanical Systems that are not considered, "Complex" are the following:

-- Acceptance Criteria The conditions that must be met for systems or equipment to meet defined expected outcomes. - Commissioning (Cx) -Building commissioning as required in this code involves a quality assurance process that begins during design and continues to occupancy.
-Commissioning verifies that the new building and its systems are planned, designed, installed, tested, operated and maintained as the owner intended, and the building staff are prepared to operate and maintain its systems and equipment. - Commissioning Coordinator The person who plans, schedules and coordinates the commissioning team to implement the commissioning process.
-This can be either a third-party commissioning provider or an experienced member of the design team or owner's staff. - Commissioning Process A quality-focused process for enhancing the delivery of a project.
-The process focuses on verifying and documenting that all its systems and assemblies are planned, designed, installed, tested, operated, and maintained to meet the Owner's Project Requirements. - Commissioning Team The key members of each party involved with the project designated to provide insight and carry out tasks necessary for a successful commissioning project.
-Team members may include the commissioning coordinator, owner or owner's representative, building staff, design professionals, contractors or manufacturer's representatives, and testing specialists. - Independent Third-Party Commissioning Professional (Authority/Agent/Provider/Lead) - An entity contracted directly by the owner who is not responsible or affiliated with any other member of the design and construction team and who leads, plans, schedules, and coordinates the Commissioning Team to implement the Commissioning Process. - Operation and Maintenance (O&M) Manuals Documents that provide information necessary for operating and maintaining installed equipment and systems. - Owner The individual or entity holding title to the property on which the building is constructed. - Owner Representative An individual or entity assigned by the owner to act and sign on the owner's behalf. - Sequence of Operation A written description of the intended performance and operation of each control element and feature of the equipment and systems. - Scope of the Commissioning Requirements All building systems and components covered by §110.0, §120.0, §130.0, and §140.0 shall be included in the scope of the commissioning requirements, excluding covered processes.
+- a. unitary or packaged equipment listed in Tales 110.2-A, 110.2-B, 110.2-C or 110.2-E that each serves one zone, or - b. two-pipe, heating only systems serving one or more zones and is not a Complex Mechanical System - Design Reviewer The person who reviews the design documents to ensure the design will likely meet the OPR. - Independent Third-Party Commissioning Professional (Authority/Agent/Provider/Lead) An entity contracted by the owner who is not responsible or affiliated with any other member of the design and construction team.
+This professional leads, plans, schedules, and coordinates the commissioning team and activities. - Operation and Maintenance (O&M) Manuals Documents that provide information necessary for operating and maintaining installed equipment and systems. - Owner The individual or entity holding title to the property on which the building is constructed. - Owner Representative An individual or entity assigned by the owner to act and sign on the owner's behalf.

+- Sequence of Operation A written description of the intended performance and operation of each control element and feature of the equipment and systems. - Scope of the Commissioning Requirements All building systems and components covered by §110.0, §120.0, §130.0, and §140.0 must be included in the scope of the commissioning requirements, excluding covered processes.

-12.1.1 Selecting Trained Personnel for Commissioning
+13.1.1 Selecting Trained Personnel for Commissioning